Custom Processes

 Tip

-To disable the built-in HTTP process of webman, simply set listen=>'' in the config/server.php file.
+To disable the built-in HTTP process of Webman, simply set listen=>'' in config/server.php.

-Custom Websocket Listener Example
+Custom WebSocket Listener Example

-Create app/Pusher.php.
+Create app/Pusher.php

 <?php